2023 Cleveland Clinic Sports Medicine Courage Award Winner Announcement Coming Soon...

 "When I first saw Maya, she was down and out.
 She was struggling with her breathing on the court, and you could tell how much it was affecting her off the court,” said Dr. Milstein.
 “Thinking she may have to give up basketball was tough for her, but with the right diagnosis of EILO, we were able to treat her, allowing her to make her way back.
 I am proud of how hard she worked and continues to work to keep her EILO under control."

 Today, Austerman continues to experience symptoms of EILO, which she may always have, but now feels confident using the breathing techniques to help her manage the condition.
 This has allowed her to push herself and enjoy the game of basketball even more than she did before.

 “I feel lucky to have been able to figure out why I was struggling to breathe and when I finally received my diagnosis, I used it as validation to jump right into my recovery,” said Austerman.
 “At times, I feared I may never be able to play basketball or any sport again, but I’m grateful to have had the support from my family and the team at the Cleveland Clinic to help me return to playing the sport I love.”

 Austerman is currently a junior at Avon Lake High School and lives at home with her parents, siblings and their two dogs.
 She plays varsity basketball, is a member of the National Honor Society, is the sports editor for her school newspaper and hopes to pursue a degree in the medical field in college.

 Cleveland Clinic Sports Medicine Courage Award is given to an athlete who displays courage beyond the boundaries of their playing field, in order to inspire those around them.

-Maya was honored during Sports Awards on Jan.
-25, 2023, when a full video of her journey was revealed.
+Maya was honored during Sports Awards last year when a full video of her journey was revealed.

 2021: Robbie Boyce, St. Ignatius High School, Baseball